-Okay, so that isn’t helping.
+Okay, so that wasn’t helping.

 As he spoke, his rich voice with a thick hick drawl sent sparks up her arms.
 She scrubbed at them and then held them against her chest, hugging herself.
 Anxious to give herself something to do – anything that didn’t involve looking Mr. Morland in the eye, that was – she hurried over and began tugging her errant chair back towards her desk.
 “Well, welcome,” she said over her shoulder, concentrating fully on the listing chair.
 She didn’t need to use every bit of concentration on the chair, but she wanted to, since the chair was a lot safer than Mr. Morland was.

+But she’d never felt like this before.
 Not that she’d disliked him; it just hadn’t occurred to her to like him.